davidekechi/wishlist-service/README.md

 ### Vendor/Autoload Issues

-If you encounter an issue with the vendor directory or anything like an autoload problem, delete the vendor directory fro outside the container and then run:
+If you encounter an issue with the vendor directory or anything like an autoload problem, delete the vendor directory from outside the container and then run:

 ```bash
 docker exec -it wishlist-service-app rm -rf vendor composer.lock